 \subsection{Outline of the paper}

 In Section~\ref{sec:colimofrep}, we set up notation and terminology to deal with the kind of monoidal categories that come up in this context, and with pro-objects and ind-representable functors.
 In Sections~\ref{sec:formalbimod}--\ref{sec:falgschstructure}, we study formal bimodules and formal plethories and the structure of their categories and prove the first part of Thm.~\ref{thm:falgschstructure}.
-In Section~\ref{sec:fringsfplethories}, we recall the definition of $2$-monoidal categories and functors between them, define the objects of the title of this paper, along with their linearizations, formal rings and bimonoid, and prove the second part of Thm.\ref{thm:falgschstructure}.
+In Section~\ref{sec:fringsfplethories}, we recall the definition of $2$-monoidal categories and functors between them, define the objects of the title of this paper, along with their linearizations, formal rings and bimonoid, and prove the second part of Thm.~\ref{thm:falgschstructure}.
+Thm.~\ref{thm:topplethory} is proved in Subsection~\ref{sec:cohopnfalgsch} (Cor.~\ref{cor:cohomologyalgsch}) and Thm.~\ref{thm:topplethorypf}.
 The long Section~\ref{section:primindec} is devoted to the study of the linearizing functors of primitives and indecomposables and culminates in a proof of Thm.~\ref{thm:primindecbimodulefunctors}.
-The final Section~\ref{section:dualization} deals with dualization and the proof of Thm.~\ref{thm:dualization}.
+Section~\ref{section:dualization} deals with dualization and the proof of Thm.~\ref{thm:dualization}.
+The final, short Section~\ref{section:anss} connects the algebra of formal plethories to the unstable Adams-Novikov spectral sequence.
 There are two appendices: in Appendix~\ref{colimitsapp}, we review some background on ind- and pro-categories and how the indexing categories can be simplified.
 This is needed for Appendix~\ref{indproapp}, which contains an exposition of how enrichments of categories lift to pro- and ind-categories.